Quillaja saponaria soapbark tree

 A small evergreen tree with small glossy dark green leaves, some of them with a few teeth; easily mistaken for a young live oak at a quick glance.
 The flower is white, ½-inch across, hairy, and with five petals; fruit consists of 5 leathery follicles.

-There are two specimens at the sides of the Center of Turbulence Research, 481 Panama Mall (across the street from the Old Union).
-A 2005 specimen is thriving on Serra Street, planted between the sidewalk and the road, about 30 yards north of the driveway to the Recycling Center.
-Other examples can be seen in Palo Alto at 318 Ferne Avenue (left of driveway) and across the street at 323 Ferne (left of the hydrant).
+There are two stunted soapbark trees at the sides of the Center for Turbulence Research, 481 Panama Mall (across the street from the Old Union).
+A large specimen, nestled within the row of coast redwoods on the southeastern boundary of Tower House (860 Escondido Road) fell during the winter storms of 2023; it is sprouting from its stump.
+One used to stand on Serra Street, planted between the sidewalk and the road, about 30 yards north of the driveway to the Recycling Center.
+Examples can be seen in Palo Alto at 318 Ferne Avenue (left of driveway) and across the street at 323 Ferne (left of the hydrant).

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
 John Rawlings added notes on the flowers & fruit, and the Serra location.
 Tower House specimen added; all campus locations up to date (Aug 2023, SP).